 So, ask yourself what lights you up.
 If you enjoy being with certain friends or groups of people, do you make them a priority?
 If you love a particular activity, how much time do you award it?
 And if you aren’t sure what you’re passionate about, try a bunch of things.
 Don't assume you know everything about yourself, or put yourself in a box, because you could be missing out.
 I know this from personal experience: Years ago, I had a fear of teaching and believed to my core that I would be bad at it.
 Then I was invited to teach a college course and quickly learned that I couldn’t have been more wrong.
 I love to teach, and it has become a deeply fulfilling part of my life.

 Taking this kind of step will support and strengthen your real self.

 2. Set Specific Goals.

-Often people focus on their goals in negative terms.
-Instead of, “I want to look my best, so I’m going to eat healthy,” they tell themselves “You’re so fat.
+People often focus on their goals in negative terms.
+Instead of, “I want to look my best, so I’m going to eat healthily,” they tell themselves, “You’re so fat.
 You should starve yourself this week.”
 A better approach is to write down your core values and the behaviors you would manifest that are in line with these beliefs.
 Try to keep the list to a few, so you can really focus.
-Then, think about specific actions you can take to move closer to your goals.
+Then think about specific actions you can take to move closer to your goals.
 Set smaller waypoints that you can accomplish along the way.
 This will make it easier to keep yourself accountable and track your progress.